 29. RISK MANAGEMENT

 The Risk Management is overseen by the Audit Committee of the Company on a continuousbasis.
 The Committee oversees Company's process and policies for determining risktolerance and review management's measurement and comparison of overall risk tolerance toestablished levels.
 Major risks identified by the businesses and functions aresystematically addressed through mitigating actions on a continuous basis.

-The Directors wish to convey their appreciation to business associates for theirsupport and contribution during the year.
-The Directors would also like to thank theemployees shareholders customers suppliers alliance partners and bankers for the continued support given by them to the Company and their confidence reposed in themanagement.
+Your Directors wish to convey their sincere appreciation and gratitude to businessassociates for their support and contribution during the year.
+Your Directors also extendtheir appreciation to the employees shareholders stakeholders customers suppliersalliance partners and bankers for the continued support given by them to the Company andtheir confidence reposed in the management.

 BY ORDER OF THE BOARD OF DIRECTORS